blitzcrg/docker-pi-hole/README.md

 </p>
 <!-- Delete above HTML and insert markdown for dockerhub : ![Pi-hole](https://pi-hole.github.io/graphics/Vortex/Vortex_with_text.png) -->

+Forked from Docker Pi-hole to add Filebeat agent for collecting dnsmasq logs.

 ## Quick Start

 1. Copy docker-compose-example.yml to docker-compose.yml and update as needed.
 See example below: